Bret-B/world_exporter/README.md

 These renders were created by Familycreature4 using both this tool and Blender.

 A python script for fixing texture issues after importing into Blender can be found in the scripts folder.

+# TODO:
+Current limitations:
+* The export radius is limited by your render distance (see the `/worldexport keepradius` command as a temporary workaround)
+* End portal effect and enchantment glint is not properly exported